Overloaded Methods¶

 Method Resolution¶

 Ruby does not natively support method overloading.
-Thus Rice must implement overloading support itself.
+Thus Rice implements overloading support itself.
 It does this by maintaining a global registry (see NativeRegistry) of methods keyed on class and method name.
-Thus for the example above, the key is Shape::intersects
+For the example above, the key would be Container::capacity and the value is an array of two NativeFunction instances, where each NativeFunction instance maps to one C++ member function.

-method that returns one of three results:
+Each From_Ruby instance defines a convertible method that returns one of five results:

-Exact - The types match exactly
+- Exact - The types match exactly

 Based on the results for each parameter, each overloaded C++ method is sorted from best match to worst match.
 The best matching function is then called.